terraform-hetzner-modules/server/docs/CONTRIBUTING.md

 # Commit Message Format

-This specification is inspired by and supersedes the **AngularJS commit message format**.
+This specification is inspired by and supersedes the **Angular commit message format**.

 We have very precise rules over how our Git commit messages must be formatted.
 This format leads to **easier to read commit history**.